 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of UNC Chapel Hill, see our tuition and fees and room and board pages.

-Location of University of North Carolina at Chapel Hill
+Get more details about the location of University of North Carolina at Chapel Hill.

 Contact details for UNC Chapel Hill are given below.